Big Game Hunting

 NOTE: The black bear licence is valid in both spring and fall seasons.
 Only one black bear may be harvested per year.

-It is illegal to purchase more that one licence of the same type for the same hunting year.
+It is illegal to purchase more than one bear licence in the same hunting year.

-- It is illegal to kill a cub (young of the year) or a female bear with cubs.
+- It is illegal to kill a cub (25 Kilograms or less) or a female bear with cubs.